 In the Community

 Doorways is a strong advocate for the rights and needs of survivors of violence and homelessness, and we are proud to be part of a larger community that is working together to address these traumas and their root causes.
+Doorways’ works at multiple intersections of homelessness, poverty, intimate partner violence, poverty, inequity and oppression, both when responding to each individual’s needs, and at the community level.
+Doorways strives to bring our clients’ experiences to many collaborative efforts and help resolve the barriers they face.
+Staff at every level in the organization serve as advocates on more than 20 local, regional, and statewide committees.
 We partner with local and regional nonprofits, advocacy agencies, faith-based organizations, civic groups and county and state government agencies to help our clients achieve the best outcomes.

-Arlington’s Action Plan to End Homelessness (formerly the 10 Year Plan to End Homelessness) was launched in 2008 with a consortium of more than 100 stakeholders from public, private and faith-based community organizations.
+Arlington’s Action Plan to End Homelessness was launched in 2008 with a consortium of more than 100 stakeholders from public, private and faith-based community organizations, including Doorways.
 The plan’s primary goal is that no individual or family shall lack access to decent, affordable housing.

 Arlington Landlord Partnership

 The Arlington Landlord Partnership (ALP) is an innovative effort that aims to provide affordable housing access for everyone who needs it in Arlington.
 The goal of the ALP is to increase the availability of rental housing for homeless individuals and families with high leasing barriers.
 Doorways was instrumental in the creation of the Arlington Landlord Partnership, and continues to help lead this important effort to help ensure that everyone in our community has a safe and stable place to call home.